Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked:

-• The deep seat makes lounging feel natural
+• Deep seat makes lounging feel natural

-• Removable cushions made day-to-day tidying simple
+• Removable cushions make day-to-day tidying easier

 Who it is best for: